Which Coding Training Format Is Right for Me?

 Comparison of Coding Training Formats

 Free online tutorials and on-demand classes are generally used as introductory material and are perfect for those who want to learn the basics without spending money.
 They tend to scratch the surface of coding, and more advanced topics are usually too complex to learn without expert guidance.
-The reason is that feedback is needed to ensure you’re on the right path, and that kind of feedback can only happen in an in-person or live online class.
+This is because feedback is needed to ensure you’re on the right path, and that kind of feedback can only happen in an in-person or live online class.
 Coding languages are also frequently updated, so video tutorials can sometimes provide out-of-date information, which isn’t something you’ll need to worry about when attending a live coding class.

-Is it Possible to Teach Yourself Coding?
+Is It Possible to Teach Yourself Coding?

 With the advent of the internet, it’s become possible to teach yourself many different topics, including coding.
-However, even with this advantage, it’s hard to progress with online tutorials by themselves after a certain point.
+However, even with this advantage, it’s hard to progress with online tutorials alone after a certain point.
 You may become overwhelmed with all the information at your disposal.
 You may also misguide yourself—you could practice for 10,000 hours, but your coding projects will suffer if your technique is incorrect.

 It’s important to find mentors to guide you through your coding journey.
 They’ll help you adjust and fix your mistakes before misinformed techniques become habits that are hard to break.
-Online tutorials are perfect for gauging your interest and testing out various topics, but at the end of the day, classes and courses with real-time instruction will take you farther than you can go alone.
+Online tutorials are perfect for gauging your interest and testing various topics, but at the end of the day, classes and courses with real-time instruction will take you farther than you can go alone.

 How to Decide the Best Way to Learn Coding